New Patients (202) 851-7554

 How do I prevent bleeding gums and gum disease?

 It all starts with oral hygiene.
 Make sure you’re brushing and flossing at least twice a day.
 Use a soft-bristled toothbrush that isn’t hard on your gums and replace it every three months.
-Avoiding habits like smoking or any tobacco use are also ideal to keep your mouth healthy.
+Avoiding habits like smoking or any tobacco use is also ideal for keeping your mouth healthy.

 Are there certain kinds of toothpaste I can use to prevent gum disease?